isobelojalvo/UWAnalysis/README.md

 #Building comments
 stattools is left behind in 715X because HiggsCombine is stuck there.
 Will have to add back in StatTools as a later date.

-UWAnalysis/DataFormats/CompositePtr*TMet.h file had method names changed
+'UWAnalysis/DataFormats/CompositePtrCandidateTMet.h' file had method names changed

 FIX the track Pt Error-- unsure who to get trackref in miniaod.

 Currently unable to access any btagging

+To see what needs to be fixed "grep -r FIXME"

+To see what variables are empty look in 'Configuration/python/tools/ntupleToolsMiniAOD.py.'
+FIXMEs denote empty/to be fixed.
+CHECKMEs denote checking. '#WTF' meant I didn't know what did.